A couple odds and ends (emphasis on “odd”) in the news of late.

 First there is Lake Lanier.

-As we reported a year ago, when it comes to “haunted” places that seem perilous, one has to look no farther than Lake Lanier in Georgia north of Atlanta.
-[See here]
+As we reported a year ago, when it comes to places that seem curiously perilous, one need look no farther than Lake Lanier in Georgia north of Atlanta.

-This is a sizeable lake, with built-in physical hazards.
-And many visit, so you are going to have a higher number of problems.
-About eleven million visitors descend upon its shores every year.
+This is a sizable lake, with built-in physical hazards.
+And many visit, so you are going to have a high number of problems.
+About eleven million descend upon its shores per annum.

-But in the decades since its construction in the mid-1950s, the lake has claimed the lives of 500 to 700 people.
+But in the decades since its construction, in the mid-1950s, the body of water, often sedate on the surface, has claimed the lives of 500 to 700 people.

 Dustin Valencia, 43, who was reported missing last Wednesday when he didn’t show up to pick up his children from school.
-Police found his car parked at Little Ridge Park on Lake Lanier, suggesting that Valencia had gone kayaking on the lake, although his inflatable raft was nowhere to be seen, according to authorities.
+Police found his car parked at Little Ridge Park on the lake, suggesting that Valencia had gone kayaking on the lake, although his inflatable raft was nowhere to be seen, according to authorities.

 Pray for him (and his young family).